AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 **Note:** full information on grid settings can be found in [grid section of Scale tutorial](../Axes_Grid_Scales_Trends_etc/Scales#grids)

-Sample below demonstrates two radar charts with adjusted visualisation of the radial type of grid as well as of the circuit one.
+Sample below demonstrates two polar charts with adjusted visualisation of the radial type of grid as well as of the circuit one.

 {sample}BCT\_PolarChart\_09{sample}